brendan-duncan/dartray/README.md

 have some limitations that make scalability more difficult.

 Dart supports multiple threads using a mechanism called isolates.
-An isolate is more analogous to multi-processing than multi-threading.
+An isolate is more similar to multi-processing than multi-threading.
 Each isolate has its own memory space, and cannot share any memory with any other isolate.
 Communication between isolates is done through messaging, where the data packet of the messages is copied as it's transfered to the other isolate.